MRajibH/Question-Bank-/README.md

 # Question-Bank-
-This is an oracle apex application capable of storing question of a course for a particular faculty.
+This is an oracle apex application capable of storing question of a course for a particular faculty and also has the ability to generate random question set from stored questions.